-These assessments are conducted in public schools, courthouses, town halls, libraries and other public buildings or buildings that the public may enter.
-In addition, this program administers the regulations that require operators of indoor ice skating rinks to test for carbon monoxide and nitrogen dioxide (105 CMR 675.000).
+These assessments are conducted in public schools, courthouses, town halls, libraries, state offices, and other public buildings or buildings that the public may enter.
+Other activities of this program include emergency response to chemical spills indoors, fire and catastrophic water damage.

 Indoor Air Quality Information and Reports

-This program is a part of the Environmental Health .
+This program is a part of the Bureau of Environmental Health.

 250 Washington Street, 7th Floor